 And often, women are even more insecure when it comes to asking for what we’re worth.
 But many men also suffer from these same insecurities, and find themselves afraid to ask for a raise.

-The thing about facing our fears
+Thing about facing our fears

 When we take risks in life, it doesn’t mean we’ll succeed every time.
 Many successful people talk about all the times their big plans didn’t work out.
 But they kept trying.
 Or they found other ways to get there.